graalvm/sulong/README.md

 #### Compiling to LLVM bitcode format

-Graal VM can execute C/C++, Fortran, and other programs that can be compiled to LLVM bitcode.
+Graal VM can execute C/C++, Fortran, Rust and other programs that can be compiled to LLVM bitcode.
 As a first step, you have to compile the program to LLVM bitcode using an LLVM frontend such as `clang`.
 C/C++ code can be compiled to LLVM bitcode using `clang` with the `-emit-llvm` option.